-Omaha is often played high-low split.
-The player may use any combination of two holecards and three boardcards for the high hand another (or the same) combination of two holecards and three boardcards for the low hand.
+Omaha is often played high-low split, 8-or-better.
+The player may use any combination of two holecards and three boardcards for the high hand and another (or the same) combination of two holecards and three boardcards for the low hand.